tivec/CareerLite/README.md

 All releases will be made available here on Github:

 https://github.com/tivec/CareerLite/releases

+As of version 0.4, this mod also depends on AstrotechUtilities, which is included in the release archive.

 ## License
 This plugin is licensed under GPLv3.
 See the LICENSE file for details